 Another problem with most scanning software is that it can’t read documents that aren’t in perfect condition.
 So even if you consider using a scanning service that claims to make documents searchable, you’ll likely be disappointed.

 A facility team’s needs are unique.
-They require a unique solution.
+They require a unique document management solution.
 They need software capable of picking up critical details, centralizing information, linking documents and publishing a searchable database that’s easy to update and access on any device.

 A robust solution such as ARC® Facilities isn’t limited to simply scanning your files and loading them into your system.
 It goes further.
 By centralizing information in the cloud, ARC Facilities enables facility teams to increase facility operational efficiency with easy access to current maintenance logs, as-builts, shut-offs and more.